 If at any time you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the permission you grant to us.

-We also use third party cookies and may share information about your use of our site with our trusted advertising, analytics and social media partners.
+We also use third party cookies and where necessary will share information about your use of our site with our trusted advertising, analytics and social media partners.

 Clarion is not responsible for the privacy policies or practices of third party websites accessed through links on our site.

 Cookies are small text files that are sent by websites that you visit for a number of purposes, including to make those websites work, or work more efficiently, and to recognise who you are when you return there.
 The files are stored on your computer’s hard drive, and are read by your web browser.
-For more specific information on the cookies used on our website and the easiest way to manage these, please click here.
+For more specific information on the cookies used on our website and the easiest way to manage these, please click on ‘Cookies’ in the footer of our website or please click here.

 Alternatively, you can set your browser so that it will not accept and store any cookie, or if you have a little more time and knowledge you are able to allow only certain ‘trusted’ sites to store cookies on your computer.